 There is a lot of demand for software engineers in just about every industry today, and there are a lot of different branches of programming—meaning there are a lot of different directions you can take your career.
 In fact, it is estimated that there will be approximately 1.4 million available computing jobs in 2020, and only 400,000 qualified developers to fill them—so who is going to do it, if not you?
 And with all those jobs and an average salary of $64,970 nationwide, prospects look good for someone looking to become a software engineer.

 So then, how do you get there?
 Well first, the most obvious way to fix your lack of a degree is to get one.
 While you may be concerned about things such as previous grades, there are a lot of colleges that have different requirements for older students—giving you a chance that you may not have thought you had.
 However, it's important to note that this path will take a few years and likely a fair amount of money.
 In fact, the national estimated average for a four year CS degree is $162,888.

-But that does not have to be the end of your ambitions.
+The good news is that a lack of degree does not have to be the end of your ambitions.
 In fact, there are plenty of opportunities for someone to go into software development without a CS degree at all.
 You can do that through completing a web development programming bootcamp.
-This will set you back anywhere between $10,000-$20,000 on average, take just weeks to complete, and provide the same kinds of job and salary prospects as a full degree.
-More and more, employers do not care if you have a degree, as long as you have the right qualifications, which bootcamp graduates have.
-What’s more, many people find that bootcamps can often provide more practical, up-to-date real world training.
+This will only set you back anywhere between $10,000-$20,000 on average, take just weeks to complete, and provide the same kinds of job and salary prospects as a full degree.
+After all, modern companies (particularly startups) are finding that the demand for talented programmers is significantly outpacing the number of CS degree holders that are available.
+As such, many employers do not care if you have a degree, as long as you have the right qualifications, which bootcamp graduates have.
+What’s more, many people find that learning software engineering through bootcamps rather than at a university can often provide more practical, up-to-date real world training and experience.